Excess energy of an ultracold Fermi gas in a trapped geometry: Corrected excess energy

 \subsection{Data fitting for evaporation of particles}

-However, for comparing our analytic result with the experimental data, we need to know the temperature dependence of number of particles that arises due to evaporation of particles during the experiment DeMarco and Jin \cite{jin}.
+However, for comparing our analytic result with the experimental data, we need to know the temperature dependence of the number of particles that arises due to evaporation of particles during the experiment of DeMarco and Jin \cite{jin}.
 Although the average number of particles is not a constant yet they compared their experimental data with the ideal gas prediction.
 Ideal gas prediction for a fixed $N_\sigma$ remains unaltered if $N_\sigma$ changes quasi-statistically with temperature.
 Thus temperature dependence of $N_\sigma$ in our theory would come only in the corrections parts in Eqn.(15).

-DeMarco and Jin showed temperature dependence of $N_\uparrow$ in a figure keeping $N_\uparrow:N_\downarrow=60\%:40\%$ unchanged within $5\%$ error during the evaporation ramp \cite{jin}.
-We replot their data in FIG. 2, and a possible fitting for these data points is obtained with the help of Wolfram Mathematica, and is given by
+DeMarco and Jin showed the temperature dependence of $N_\uparrow$ in a figure keeping $N_\uparrow:N_\downarrow=60\%:40\%$ unchanged within $5\%$ error during the evaporation ramp \cite{jin}.
+We replot their data in FIG. 2, and a possible fitting for these data points can be obtained with the help of Wolfram Mathematica, and it is given by

 where $c_0=-2.05293$, $c_1=6.55557$, $c_2=-6.03520$, $c_3=1.69586$, $c_4=-0.168018$, $c_5=0.00472971$.
-From FIG. 2 we can see that $N_\uparrow$ varies from $(\sim)2.7\times10^6$ to $(\sim)4.2\times10^5$ as $T/T_F$ decreases from 2.7 to 0.5.
+From FIG. 2 we can see that $N_\uparrow$ varies from $\sim2.7\times10^6$ to $\sim4.2\times10^5$ as $T/T_F$ decreases from 2.7 to 0.5.
 Multiplying the right hand side of Eqn.(21) by $2/3$ we get $N_{\downarrow}(t)$ as well.